foospidy/DbDat/README.md

 ## Developing Plugins

-todo...
+### Plugin Folders

+### Check Files

 When adding a new check file an import statement needs to be added to the corresponding plugin directory's `__init__.py` file.
 The code pattern for the checks are fairly consistent.
 Until I can provide more detailed documentation, review the existing files to get a sense of how they are structured.
-Note the difference between checks of type sql and configuration_file. ...todo...
+Note the difference between checks of type sql and configuration_file.